 Thankfully, there are plenty of kid-focused foods that will work well.
 Many of them don’t take that much energy and effort either.

 It helps to choose a variety of foods, including some sweet and some savory.
 You could even bring warm food by cooking it right before you leave and wrapping it in tinfoil.
 Variety really is fantastic, as kids all have different favorites.
+Or, why not pull out all the stops and make a themed cake?

 Besides, you want some foods that adults will eat first, as the day isn’t all about the kids.
 The following foods are certain to be popular among kids and adults alike.